tarehart/AutoLeague/README.md

 The ladder is described by a text file, e.g. `ladder.txt`.
 This should contain the bot names separated by newlines (it can be copy-pasted directly from the sheet).
-A `bots` directory with all the bots and their files must be located next to the ladder file.
+A `bots/` directory with all the bots and their files must be located next to the ladder file.

 When running the script you point it to the ladder file and give it either `odd` or `even` as argument to set what type of week it should play:
 - Odd: Overclocked, Circuit, Transitor, ect plays.